erickzair/SLAM-With-D435i-And-T265/README.md

 And with the T265 camera, the odometry topics that are used for the location in the mapping are obtained.

-### Using TurtleBot 2
+### Using TurtleBot 2:

-To use the TurtleBot 2 for navigation you have to go to the next link: [Turtlebot 2 on Ros melodic](https://github.com/gaunthan/Turtlebot2-On-Melodic) and follow the instructions to make in work on your computer.
+To use the TurtleBot 2 for navigation you have to go to the next link: [Turtlebot 2 on Ros melodic](https://github.com/gaunthan/Turtlebot2-On-Melodic) and follow the instructions to make it work on your computer.
 It was also verified that it works on the Raspberry Pi 3.

 ### Mapping: